simdjson/simdjson/doc/ondemand.md

    std::string_view text        = tweet["text"];
    ```

-   First, `["text"]` skips the `"id"` field because it doesn't match: skips the key, `:` and
+   First, `["text"]` skips the `"id"` field because it does not match: skips the key, `:` and
    value (`1`).
 We then check whether there are more fields by looking for either `,`
    or `}`.

    The second field is matched (`"text"`), so we validate the `:` and move to the actual value.

    NOTE: `["text"]` does a *raw match*, comparing the key directly against the raw JSON.
 This means
-   that keys with escapes in them may not be matched.
+   that keys with escapes in them may not be matched and the letter case must match exactly.

    To convert to a string, we check for `"` and use simdjson's fast unescaping algorithm to copy
    `first!` (plus a terminating `\0`) into a buffer managed by the `document`.
 This buffer stores